 International Applicants: Please refer to the International Applicants webpage of the Graduate Studies website.
 If your first language is not English, you will be required to submit the results of a standardized language test.
 Please refer to the Office of Graduate Studies website for the required English Language Proficiency acceptable tests and required scores.

-Scholarship and Funding Support
+Scholarships and Funding Support

 The MSc program and the University of Guelph provide a series of scholarships and funding supports to graduate students.
 That being said, the MSc program in Rural Planning and Development is predominantly a self-funded professional program.
 As such, students need to be prepared to cover the full costs of the program.
 Here are a few funding supports that may be available: